ntdathp/Self-driving-car/README.md

 The color image is converted to a grayscale image, then thresholding is applied to transform it into a binary image.
 Morphological image processing is used to eliminate noise from the surrounding environment, such as traffic signs and tree canopies.

 ### The dataset for training the CNN
+The frames, along with their corresponding steering angles and speeds, are recorded to train the CNN.
+The frames are saved in a folder named "IMG".
+And a log file with the following structure is created to form the dataset:
+Path to frame   |  Sterring's angle    | Speed

 ### CNN
 ![cnn](resource/model/cnn_struc.png)